justinyeung/AlgorithmVisualizer/README.md

 Results:
 - Animation outlining how selected algorithm will work
+- Grey squares showing the squares that the algorithm checked
 - Yellow path showing the path the algorithm took to find destination

 Created using Java with Swing GUI